 Subclauses 4.4.2 and 4.4.3 describe unwanted emission measurement procedures.
 Subclauses 4.4.2 and 4.4.3 also introduce an alternative approach to TRP (or conducted power) measurement, herein referred to as an "early exit" condition.
 It is acceptable to perform maximum EIRP measurements, over the required frequency range, and compare the measurements to the limit to verify compliance.
-If the measured EIRP levels are below the limit the early exit condition is met and the device is deemed compliant since it is assumed that maximum EIRP levels are higher than total conductive (or total radiated) power levels.
-If the device does not meet the emission limit at one or some frequencies, then TRP measurements shall be performed only at the failing frequencies.
+If the measured EIRP levels are below the TRP limit the early exit condition is met; then the device is considered compliant since the maximum EIRP level will always be higher than or equal to the total radiated power level.
+If the device does not meet the emission limit at one or some frequencies, then TRP measurements shall be performed only at the failing frequencies at which emission levels exceed the limit.

-According to Section 30.203(a), the conductive power or the total radiated power of any emission outside a licensee's frequency block shall be -13 dBm/MHz or lower.
+According to Section 30.203(a),12 the conductive power or the total radiated power of any emission outside a licensee's frequency block13 shall be -13 dBm/MHz or lower.
 However, in the bands immediately outside and adjacent to the licensee's frequency block, having a bandwidth equal to 10% of the channel bandwidth, the conductive power or the total radiated power of any emission shall be -5 dBm/MHz or lower.
 For the purpose of compliance measurements in the OOB region, "channel bandwidth" is assumed to be the same as transmitted signal bandwidth.
 In cases where transmitted signal can be configured to contain more than one carrier (for example in carrier aggregation scenarios), all configurations shall be tested.